wkrueger/ramp-calc/README.md

 ![diagram](docs/diagram.png)

 The main loop iterates over `scheduledEvents`.
 And events can generate new events, which I call "event effects".
+Processed events are removed from the scheduled queue and put into the combat log.